Report: 76ers could target Klay in free agency this summer

 Philadelphia reportedly took note of the one-plus-one contract the Indiana Pacers issued to wing Bruce Brown last summer, with Thompson among the primary names the 76ers could target on a similar deal in free agency.

-Thompson still holds tremendous value as one of the most feared shooters to ever step on an NBA court, with a handful of performances during the 2023-24 season serving as a reminder that the five-time All-Star is as dangerous of an offensive weapon as there is in the league when he gets hot.
+Thompson still holds tremendous value as one of the most feared shooters to ever step on an NBA court, with a handful of performances during the 2023-24 season serving as a reminder that he still is as dangerous of an offensive weapon as there is in the league when he gets hot.

 Philadelphia potentially could create a sizable chunk of cap space this offseason after dealing former MVP James Harden to the Los Angeles Clippers in exchange for a package that included multiple expiring contracts, offering the 76ers tremendous financial flexibility should they decide to aggressively pursue Thompson.